 Palermo coach Delio Rossi has remained defiant that he can keep his job with the club, despite claims that he has already managed his last game in Sicily in the Coppa Italia final defeat to Inter.

 Rossi revealed he is set to talk with the club's chief regarding his future next week but has not committed to the club.

 "I must speak with the management and see what is right for me, the fans and Palermo.
 Today we should just talk about this final, and on Tuesday this week I will talk to Zamparini," he told reporters after the game.

-His side finished runners-up in this season's Coppa Italia, after a 3-1 defeat to Inter in the final, and the ex-Lazio coach accepted that the best team lifted the trophy.
+His side finished runners-up in the Coppa Italia on Sunday, after a 3-1 defeat to Inter in the final, and the ex-Lazio coach accepted that the best team lifted the trophy.

 "There is no explanation, we lost to a team more prepared [than us]," said Rossi.
 "We had some problems at the beginning and during the match there was evidence of this and I'm sorry."

 "The fans deserve this and more.
 They have always supported us, especially during the toughest times.
 This team is young and inexperienced, but playing football."